kyma-project/community/contributing/03-git-workflow.md

 Push the changes to the remote forked repository.
 Use the Git GUI or the terminal.

 >**NOTE:** Before you push local changes, make sure you are on the branch you are currently working on.
-Do not push any changes from the `master` branch.
+Do not push any changes from the `main` branch.

 If you push local changes from the terminal to your remote fork for the first time, use this command:
 ```